GianIac/rustfuscator/WHITEPAPER.md

 * Identifier renaming obscures semantic meaning

 ### Limitations

-* AES key is static (can be extracted with effort)
+* AES key is embedded in the build artifact (not in source).
+  A motivated adversary with full binary access may still recover it with effort.
 * No runtime behavior modification
 * No memory-level or control-flow graph integrity protections (yet)